Nhlamulo-Reply/cubozoo-laravel/README.md

     - The landing page structure is in `views/welcome.blade.php`.
 - **Assets**: Static files such as images are stored in `public/img/`.

-## Contributing
-- Follow the existing structure when adding new components or styles.
-- Ensure that any modifications to styles or scripts do not break existing layouts.
-- Use Laravel's Blade templating features for modular and reusable code.

 ---